EricDarve/NLA/content/Classical iterative methods to solve sparse linear systems.md

 	- A very simple technique.
 	- Very easy to implement on parallel computers and multicore processors.
 	- Does not always converge fast.
+	- This algorithm converges for matrices that are strictly row or column diagonally dominant.
 - [[Gauss-Seidel iteration]]
 	- This method has better convergence compared to Jacobi.
 	- However, it is more difficult to parallelize and may have lower performance, that is lower [Gflops](https://en.wikipedia.org/wiki/FLOPS) on modern multicore processors.
+	- Gauss-Seidel converges for matrices that are strictly row or column diagonally dominant, and for all [[Symmetric Positive Definite Matrices|symmetric positive definite]] matrices.
 - [[SOR iteration]]
 	- In some cases, we may improve the convergence of Gauss-Seidel by using a relaxation parameter $\omega$.
 - [[SOR iteration as a splitting method]]
+	- We further analyze the SOR method.
+	- We show that it is a type of splitting method.
+	- Convergence requires that $0 < \omega < 2$.
+	- SOR also converges for all [[Symmetric Positive Definite Matrices|symmetric positive definite]] matrices.